s-ccs/s-ccs.github.io/how-to-find-us.md

 ~~~
 @@

-We also have a lab, where our experiments are run, you can find a similar guide here on how to get to our lab here 👇
+We also have a lab, where we run our experiments.
+It's located at [Pfaffenwaldring 5b, 70569 Stuttgart](https://maps.app.goo.gl/vgbBzbAfJnXLDSd3A) and you can find a similar guide on how to get to our lab here 👇

 ~~~
 <div class="container">